mehhrunes/specflowWebDriverDemo/README.md

 # specflowWebDriverDemo
-To run the test simply do the following: dotnet build dotnet test
+To run the test simply run the following commands:

+dotnet build

+dotnet test